tndatacommons/tndata_backend/tndata_backend/goals/api_docs/categoryviewset_v2.md

 * `packaged_content`: True or False.
 Is this category a package.
 * `selected_by_default`: If True, this category (and all of its content) will be auto-selected for new users when they sign up for the service.
+* `featured`: A Boolean value: Indicates whether or not the category should be featured in the app.
+* `grouping`: An integer that determines how categories should be grouped together and how groups should be ordered (lower numbers mean category groups should be listed first).
+A value of `-1` means there is no grouping set.
+* `grouping_name`: A name that should be applied to a group.
 * `object_type`: Will always be the string `category`.

 ## Category Endpoints